vitabef/mod-forms/README.md

 ## Translation variables

 The form template expects a data file under `data/forms` with the following keys.
-Example German and English files are provided in `exampleSite/data/forms`.

 ```
 form: